 The Broome County Regional Farmers Market is a large indoor market open year round in Binghamton, New York.
-The Regional Farmers Market is open every Saturday from 9am-1pm, Tuesdays from 4-7pm (June-August), and Sundays 11am-2pm (July 15-September).
+The Regional Farmers Market is open every Saturday from 9am-1pm and Sundays 10am-1pm (June 23rd – September 29th).

 By housing the Regional Farmers Market on our Cornell Cooperative Extension campus, we are able to help provide local farmers and community members with the opportunity to buy and sell fresh produce and homemade goods all year round.

 In February 2009, the Broome County Government and its partners began to develop a concept plan and explore the feasibility of creating a Regional Farmers Market in Broome County.
 Because of Binghamton’s ideal location and vast interconnected highway network, it was the perfect place to establish a regional market that will benefit the region’s farmers, residents, and neighboring communities.
 After a two year period, Cornell Cooperative Extension of Broome County was chosen as the location of the new regional market, and the groundbreaking on the market building began in October 2015.
 After a mild winter and a rapid building process, we are excited to be open for business!

 The Broome County Regional Farmers Market offers the best products in the Southern Tier.
 The products range from locally-grown fruits, vegetables, herbs and spices to locally-raised meat, dairy and eggs to breads, baked goods, honey, jams, jellies, maple syrups and coffee to potted plants, cut flowers, bath and body products, home supplies, and more!